diegocoxta/diegocosta.me/content/pages/index-en.md

 Currently, at Nubank, I am working to simplify our users' relationship with their financial lives by providing a simple yet powerful mobile experience.

-You can find more about me here:"
+You can find more about me here:

 - [Linkedin](https://linkedin.com/in/diegocoxta)
 - [Github](https://github.com/diegocoxta)